krother/training_and_teaching_methods/getting_started/getting_to_know.md

 * Machine Learning

 Collect the numbers on the board or an electronic table.
+The data can be used right away for a programming exercise on data structures, databases or plotting.

 This is a versatile method that produces data that helps you to assess the situation.
-You can repeat the exercise at the end of the course (to measure progress), or use the table right afterwards (as part of a programming exercise on data structures, databases, plotting etc.).
+You can repeat the exercise at the end of the course and let students compare the data.

 ----